SiyabongaMpongwana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everbody	       - Adds execution permission to owner,group owner, and other users to the file "hello".
 8-James_Bond	       - Gives the owner and group owner no permissions and the other users all permissions to the file "hello".
 9-John_Doe	       - Sets mode of file "hello".
+10-mirror_permissions  - Sets mode of file "hello" the same as "olleh"'s mode.